zacharylayne/ConstTypeArgs/Documentation/benefits/static-polymorphism.md

 Here, **each** call site like `Resizer<_16>.Resize(8)` or `Resizer<_512>.Resize(256)` is a *distinct compiled form*.
 Although the switch runs at runtime, in practice, once JITted, the cost might be negligible for each specialized type.

-### **2. ìType Switchingî for Hardcoded Specializations**
+### **2. ‚ÄúType Switching‚Äù for Hardcoded Specializations**

 You can also switch on *the type itself* to choose entirely separate code paths.
-This can be done with `typeof(TSize)` checks or pattern matching, though itís less common.
-Hereís a minimal snippet:
+This can be done with `typeof(TSize)` checks or pattern matching, though it‚Äôs less common.
+Here‚Äôs a minimal snippet:

 ```csharp
 public class SpecializedLogic<TSize>